-- Get tested to determine if you have a gut infection like Candida overgrowth, SIBO, H. Pylori.
-An Organic Acids Test ordered by your doctor is a simple urine test that covers all of these infections.
+- Get tested to determine if you have a gut infection.
+An Organic Acids Test that you can order online, is a simple urine test that covers all of these infections.

-When our gut is out of balance or if it becomes “leaky”, we don’t absorb nutrients.
+One trigger of alopecia areata is when our gut is out of balance or if it becomes “leaky”.
+This is in part because we don’t absorb nutrients.
 I had been low in iron stores for years but didn’t quite know why.
 At first I thought it was because I had stopped eating red meat for a year.
 I was still supplementing with iron during that time so I was a bit stumped.

 It happens that an overgrowth of Candida albicans is a major reason for iron deficiency.
 So if you have a gut infection, it’s important to look at your iron levels, not just saturation but also iron stores.
 If your iron saturation and iron stores are low, then it may be likely that your vitamin C levels are also low as they act symbiotically.
 Vitamin C is an important antioxidant and necessary for good immune system function.